The redtail catfish is a very fast-growing, extremely large freshwater fish.

 RTC’s require huge tanks, such as the ones you’ll find in aquariums and zoos.

 If there is just one piece of advice to give about the tank – only buy the fish when you have a huge tank.
 Don’t buy one; thinking you’ll buy a larger tank in a year or two because people very rarely will.

 There is a lot of debate around the size of an acceptable tank for this species.

-We mentioned before than this species will literally eat anything that will fit in its mouth, so therefore they require very sparse tanks.
-Avoid decorations, gravel and loose parts in your tank.
+We mentioned before that this species will literally eat anything that will fit in its mouth, so therefore they require very sparse tanks.
+Avoid decorations, gravel, and loose parts in your tank.

 In terms of substrate, they’ll eat stones and gravel so ideally you should have a bare bottom tank, but if you really don’t like the look of bare bottomed tanks you could use a layer of sand.
 Keep in mind that a bare bottomed tank is easier to clean.

 They are middle to bottom dwelling fish and prefer low lighting.

 Redtail Catfish typically live in a tropical environment, so their tank conditions need to match this.
 Their water should be kept in-between 20 and 26oC (68-79oF).

 You’ll need a water heater if you’re in a climate that regularly drops below those temperatures.
 You should keep the temperature as stable as possible.